francois/scout_inventory/README.md

     - Can't remove self
 * User registers Event
 * User browses Products
-    - Products that are already reserved for the same date range are be dimmed, to indicate unavailability
+    - Products that are already reserved for the same date range are dimmed, to indicate unavailability
     - The product list may be restricted to a single Category
 * User reserves Product for Event